uptoratlen/gsArchivPDFDownloader/README.md

   (12 March 2021) - the edition is downloadable as a ZIP,but not from blätterkatalog which uses the program
   (11 May   2021) - hightower5 reported this as working -> see issue#10

+* The cover of 2021/08 misses some text
+This is caused by a faulty pdf, I'm no expert on PDFs, but it looks like a font is missing in the pdf.

 ## Technologies
 The gsArchivPDFDownloader obviously was created in Python with Selenium and the geckodriver(firefox). geckodriver was not particular selected because of a certain feature needed, but because I use Firefox anyway.